 In India, it is part of a wider government initiative to reduce illiteracy.
 The lack of trained teachers and inadequate infrastructure present substantial barriers to improving adult literacy.
 CBFL is a user-friendly solution that an instructor can easily operate, even without prior computer training.

 It has already managed to reach many places that traditional teaching did not.
-For example, almost 67,000 inmates have been certified as literate since 2015, after the solution was rolled out in prisons across India.
+For example, some 70,168 inmates have been certified as literate since 2015, after the solution was rolled out in prisons across India.

 Women most likely to benefit

 Around 65% of illiterate adults in India are women.
 The government’s ‘Saakshar Bharat’ (Literate India) initiative is designed to reduce the literacy gap between men and women.
 The CBFL solution is performing a key role in achieving this goal.

 Indeed, 81% of those who entered the programme last year were female.